FatemehFathiNiazi/TensorFlow-CNN-on-CIFAR10-Dataset/README.md

 PCA was used for assessing the performance of CNN model with reduced number of features.

-I have wrote the code in multiple notebooks, and finally I have merged them into this file.
+I have written the code in multiple notebooks, and finally I have merged them into this file.